 The museum houses more than 10,000 works, including pieces by renowned artists such as Van Gogh, Renoir, Monet, Picasso, as well as great Brazilian names such as Cândido Portinari and Tarsila do Amaral.

-Cultural venues near MASP
+Cultural spaces near MASP

 Casa das Rosas: Located at Avenida Paulista, 37, Casa das Rosas is a historic mansion that houses a museum dedicated to poetry and literature, and the famous rose garden for moments of contemplation.